First established in 1813, our library is said to be the oldest in the Southern hemisphere.

 A substantial range of genres covering Medical, Sports, Cooking, Business, Travel, Biography, Auto-Biography, History and lots more are available for borrowing.

 Three magazines may be borrowed for a period of one week.
-Why not choose from our collection, Hello, Home and Garden, House Beautiful, Woman and Home, Bella, Gardener’s World, Men’s Health and lots more.
+Why not choose from our collection, OK, Real Homes, Woman and Home, Bella, Gardener’s World, Men’s Health, Slimming World, True Detective and lots more.

 A small selection of Crime, Romance and Drama is available for borrowing.

-A small collection of well- known Classic’s, Western, Drama and wildlife are available, members may borrow up to Two DVDs at any one time.
+A small collection of well- known Classic’s, Western, Drama and wildlife are available, members may borrow up to Three DVDs for a period of one week.